 The Texas Master Naturalist program develops local volunteers who provide educational and outreach services aimed at the better management of natural resources and enhancement of natural areas within their communities.
 Individual volunteers bring a wealth of talents, skills, visions, and experiences to share with others.
-From caring for orphaned wildlife babies to conducting hands-on field trips for area school children, folks who become involved within the Texas Master Naturalist program bring with them a love of learning, a concern for our natural world, and a sincere commitment to leaving the trail a little better than how we found it.
-At the local level, the Rolling Plains Chapter partners with River Bend Nature Center and Wild Bird Rescue, Inc. in Wichita Falls, Lake Arrowhead State Park in Clay County, Copper Breaks State Park in Hardeman County, Whiteside Museum of Natural History in Seymour, and Comanche Springs Astronomy Campus in Crowell.
-Our Chapter covers Archer, Baylor, Clay, Ford, Hardeman, Jack, Montague, Wichita, Wilbarger, and Young Counties. |
+From caring for orphaned wildlife babies to conducting hands-on field trips for area school children, people who become involved within the Texas Master Naturalist program bring with them a love of learning, a concern for our natural world, and a sincere commitment to leaving the trail a little better than how we found it.
+View our Chapter Brochure here.
+At the local level, the Rolling Plains Chapter partners with River Bend Nature Center and Wild Bird Rescue, Inc. in Wichita Falls; Lake Arrowhead State Park in Clay County; 3Rivers Ranch and Astronomy Campus TTC near Crowell in Foard County, Copper Breaks State Park in Hardeman County, Graham Public Library and Prairie Garden in Graham, and Whiteside Museum of Natural History in Seymour.
+Our Chapter covers Archer, Baylor, Clay, Foard, Hardeman, Jack, Montague, Wichita, Wilbarger, and Young Counties. |

 |